GENERATION X

 Monitoring bloodwork, refreshing retirement accounts, and trying to decipher a political climate that feels permanently activated.

-The 401(k) (if you’re lucky to have one) fluctuates.
+The 401(k) (if you’re lucky to have one) fluctuations.

 The cost of everything rises except certainty.